Spr19CS210/PA-Drill-Section-Writeups/PA10-KineticSculpture/README.md

 ```
     This means that the whole program is 432 lines of code.

- 1. Accept the github assignment for PA10, [FIXME].
+ 1. Accept the github assignment for PA10, [https://classroom.github.com/a/mmRjzF0o].
     Import your PA10 github repository into Eclipse as usual.

  2. Run the PA10hardcoded.java and see what it does.